 Natural Selection and Genetic Drift

 According to Darwin’s Theory of Evolution, branching descent and natural selection are the two factors for evolution.
 Environmental factors like climate, temperature, availability of resources, etc. had a great impact on the evolutionary process.
 Suppose a colony of bacteria is growing in a medium A. They feed on, reproduce and find themselves fit for that particular medium A. If you change the composition of medium A to B, every bacterium wouldn’t make it.
 Only a portion, which can adapt to new condition, will survive in the medium B. Eventually, they separate out and arise as new species.
-Here, nature of medium sort out the fittest and mark an onset for evolution.
+Here, the nature of medium filters the fittest and marks an onset for evolution.

-Another factor which can lead to natural selection is the inheritance.
+Another factor which can lead to natural selection is inheritance.
 Two organisms compete for the same resource.
 If one can multiply much faster than the other, they will dominate over the other.
 Thus, the inherited gene in organisms helps them in getting selected and to evolve.
 In other words, the more you adapt to the changing environment, the more chance you have to get selected by nature.

-The inadequate climatic changes, natural resources, predators, competition, etc., are amazing challenges given by the nature to select the fittest.
+The inadequate climatic changes, natural resources, predators, competition, etc., are amazing challenges given by nature to select the fittest.
 The one which has more inherited adaptations will have more chances of survival and others won’t flourish.
 The one which is selected by nature grow, reproduce and a new population will arise at the cost of others.
 Thus, we can conclude that during the course of evolution there is ‘survival of the fittest’.

 For more details on natural selection and biological evolution, visit BYJU’S.